This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Streaming

-- Using apps such as Twitch, YouTube, Facebook, or Discord to broadcast gameplay providing others a player’s point of view in game.
+- Using apps such as Twitch, YouTube, Facebook, Kick, or Discord to broadcast gameplay providing others a player’s point of view in game.

 -